miselkrstovic/screensaverkit/README.md

 The demo examples where made possible with the help of the great articles at [delphiDabbler.com](https://delphidabbler.com/)

+## Contributing

+Please take a look at the [contributing](CONTRIBUTING.md) guidelines if you're interested in helping!

 ## License

 ScreensaverKit is licensed under the MIT License.
 See [LICENSE](LICENSE.md) for details.